cap-js/docs/advanced/fiori.md

 :::

 ### Difference between Compositions and Associations
-Be aware that all compositions of the draft enabled entity are part of the same draft.
-Only those entities will get a `CREATE` button in SAP Fiori elements UIs as they are part of the draft.
-Associated entities on the other side can only be deleted or modified.
-Note that, for associations the changes are directly applied instead of being applied once changes are saved to the active version.
+Be aware that you must not modify associated entities through drafts.
+Only compositions will get a "Create" button in SAP Fiori elements UIs because they are stored as part of the same draft entity.

 ### Enabling Draft for [Localized Data](../guides/localized-data) {#draft-for-localized-data}